Indonesia–Malaysia relations: Tourism

 Because of their proximity, travellers from both countries are an essential source of visitors that generates the travel and tourism industry.
 Indonesians are the second-largest visitors to Malaysia, reaching 2,548,021 visitors in 2013.
 On the other hand, Malaysians are also the second-largest visitors to Indonesia, reaching 1,302,237 travellers in 2011.
 The top visitors of both countries are Singaporean visitors.
-Kuala Lumpur, Malacca and Penang are popular destinations for Indonesian travellers, and vice versa Bandung, Medan and Bukittinggi are particularly famous among Malaysian tourists.
+Kuala Lumpur, Malacca and Penang are popular destinations for Indonesian travelers, and vice versa Bandung, Medan and Bukittinggi are particularly famous among Malaysian tourists.